JohnSnowLabs/spark-nlp/docs/en/alab/install.md

 -- Configure Backup from user interface

 Backup can also be configured by admin user from the UI.
-Goto Settings > Backup and fill set the parameters and backup will be configured.
+Goto Settings > Backup and set the parameters.

 <img class="image image--xl" src="/assets/images/annotation_lab/3.1.0/backupRestoreUI.png" style="width:100%; align:center; box-shadow: 0 3px 6px rgba(0,0,0,0.16), 0 3px 6px rgba(0,0,0,0.23);"/>